mcernusca/use-key-state/README.md

 This behavior is also what makes it safe to use inside your render method because it is guaranted to return false at next render.

-usefulKeys monitors key presses and when a rule matches, your component re-renders.
+useKeyState monitors key presses and when a rule matches, your component re-renders.
 To respond, in your render methods you simply check the key state property:

 ```javascript
 if (asd.down) {